timdp/prioritizer/README.md

       list of integers.
 If it was successfully stored, the JSON document should contain the key `success` with a true value.
 2. Make the REST backend available at a public URL.
-3. Edit `js/app.js` and change `api.json` to the URL of your REST backend, so the application knows where to look.
+3. Edit `js/app.js` and change `api.php` to the URL of your REST backend, so the application knows where to look.

 Requirements